 When the deceased has left no will, you will need the outstanding original title, a copy of the death certificate, and a completed and notarized MVT Form 5-6 (commonly reffered to as the Next of Kin Form)

-When the deceased has left a probated will, you will need the outstanding certificate of title properly assigned by the executor, letters of testamentary, or letters of administration.
+When the deceased has left a probated will, you will need the outstanding certificate of title properly assigned by the executor, and letters of testamentary or letters of administration.